COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 EU base: Not possible.

-Flying charter under TA is, regardless of the commercial aspect, considered to be private use in the EU Customs Code and grants extra privileges for how the aircraft can be used and the period of stay.
+Flying charter under TA is, regardless of the commercial aspect under aviation regulation, considered private use in the Union Customs Code.
+This grants extra privileges for how the aircraft can be used and the period of stay.

 Period of stay: Unlimited.